-ear Ended l Decen ıber 31, 2020 2019 Earnings (loss) per share - diluted \$ 0.53 \$ (0.15) Impact of the difference in weighted average number of shares (1) (0.16) 0.05 Impact of GAAP accounting for noncontrolling interests, two-class method and treasury stock method (2) 0.30 0.69 Add real estate depreciation and amortization 1.17 1.14 Add Company's share unconsolidated venture real estate depreciation and amortization 0.15 0.22 Subtract gain on sale of self storage properties (0.03) Mark-to-market changes in value recognized on equity securities (0.01) FFO attributable to subordinated performance unitholders (0.30) (0.38) FFO per share and unit 1.69 1.53 Add acquisition costs 0.02 0.01 Core FFO per share and unit \$ 1.71 \$ 1.54
+Year Ended December 31, 2022 2021 Earnings (loss) per share - diluted \$ 0.99 \$ 0.98 Impact of the difference in weighted average number of shares (1) (0.28) 0.18 Impact of GAAP accounting for noncontrolling interests, two-class method and treasury stock method (2) 0.62 Add real estate depreciation and amortization 1.79 1.38 Add Company's share unconsolidated venture real estate depreciation and amortization 0.13 0.14 Subtract gain on sale of self storage properties (0.05) Mark-to-market changes in value recognized on equity securities FFO attributable to subordinated performance unitholders (0.46) (0.44) FFO per share and unit 2.74 2.24 Add acquisition costs 0.02 0.02 Add casualty-related expenses 0.05 Core FFO per share and unit \$ 2.81 \$ 2.26

-(1) Adjustment accounts for the difference between the weighted average number of shares used to calculate diluted earnings per share and the weighted average number of shares used to calculate FFO and Core FFO per share and unit.
-Diluted earnings per share is calculated using the two-class method for the company's restricted common shares, the treasury stock method for certain unvested LTIP units, and includes the assumption of a hypothetical conversion of subordinated performance units and DownREIT subordinated performance units into OP units, even though such units may only be convertible into OP units (i) after a lock-out period and (ii) upon certain events or conditions.
-For additional information about the conversion of subordinated performance units, DownREIT subordinated performance units and LTIP units into OP units, see Note 10 of our annual report on Form 10-K filed with the SEC on February 26, 2021.
-The computation of weighted average shares and units for FFO and Core FFO per share and unit includes all restricted common shares and LTIP units that participate in distributions and excludes all subordinated performance units and DownREIT subordinated performance units because their effect has been accounted for through the allocation of FFO to the related unitholders based on distributions declared.
+- (1) Adjustment accounts for the difference between the weighted average number of shares used to calculate diluted earnings per share and the weighted average number of shares used to calculate FFO and Core FFO per share and unit.
+Diluted earnings per share is calculated using the two-class method for the Company's restricted common shares, the treasury stock method for certain unvested LTIP units, and includes the assumption of a hypothetical conversion of subordinated performance units and DownREIT subordinated performance units into OP units, even though such units may only be convertible into OP units (i) after a lock-out period and (ii) upon certain events or conditions.
+For additional information about the conversion of subordinated performance units, DownREIT subordinated performance units and LTIP units into OP units, see Note 10 of our annual report on Form 10-K filed with the SEC on February 27, 2023.
+The computation of weighted average shares and units for FFO and Core FFO per share and unit includes all restricted common shares and LTIP units that participate in distributions and excludes all subordinated performance units and DownREIT subordinated performance units because their effect has been accounted for through the allocation of FFO to the related unitholders based on distributions declared. - (2) Represents the effect of adjusting the numerator to consolidated net income (loss) prior to GAAP allocations for noncontrolling interests, after deducting preferred share and unit distributions, and before the application of the two-class method and treasury stock method, as described in footnote (1).